Figure 1: A screenshot of the Dynamic Daylight Analysis app running within a web browser.

 The key feature of this app was to keep things as straightforward and intuitive as possible.
 However, there are other factors that also affect internal daylighting such as shading devices and external site obstructions.
 I have some of that already implemented, but am wrestling with exactly how to include it without making the app overly complicated, or whether to add it in another more advanced daylight app.

 Added alignment snapping when interactively dragging the position or size of an aperture.
 By default, it only snaps to other apertures in the same wall.
-However, you can choose ‘All Apertures’ in the Cursor Snap menu to check alignment will all apertures in any wall.
-You can temporarily toggle this by holding down the SHIFT key as you drag, or actually toggle it using the V key.
+However, you can choose ‘All Apertures’ in the Cursor Snap menu to check alignment with all apertures in any wall.
+You can temporarily toggle this by holding down the SHIFT key as you drag, or actually toggle it using the

 Decoupled the design target daylight factor from the histogram bin size.
 Previously the percentage above target was calculated from the histogram so the daylight factor value was limited to the same increments as the binned data.
 Now the percentage above target is calculated independently and directly from the daylight grid, so the target can be set to any value.